Latest on trade market for Noah Syndergaard: Me...

 - News Article

-Latest on trade market for Noah Syndergaard: Mets 'definitely' trading hard-throwing right-hander
+Latest on trade market for Noah Syndergaard: Mets still planning to start him Tuesday night

-The Mets are expected to be sellers in advance of the July 31 trade deadline, and there is increasing chatter that Noah Syndergaard could be on the move.
+The July 31 trade deadline is close, and there is increasing chatter that Noah Syndergaard could be on the move.
 Here is the latest...

 Tweets